anyuzx/HIPPS-DIMES/README.md

 - `--balance`: Turn on the matrix balance for contact map.
 Only effective when `input_type == cmap` and `input_format == cooler`
 - `--not-normalize`: Turn off the auto normalization of the contact map.
 Only effective when `input_type == cmap`

+### Tips for using this program

+- In practice, contact map or distance map larger than 5000x5000 is too large for the method to converge.
+If your matrix is larger than 5000x5000, I suggest that you can either perform a coarse-graining on the original matrix to get a smaller one or you can use the model on a subregion of the contact map/distance map.
+- When using Iterative scaling for optimization, the learning rate typically can be set between 1 and 50.
+You should try different values to see what is the optimal learning rate to use.
+For gradient descent, the learning rate typically needed to be set very small, such as 1e-7.
+- If your contact map/distance map has a lot of missing or zero entries.
+You can try to turn on the option `--ignore-missing-data`.
+This will tell the code not considering these missing entries.
+Thus giving you a less biased result
+- Whenever the contact map is feeded, the programe will normalize the contact map by dividing it by its maximum value entry.
+If you don't want this, you can set option `--not-normalize`.
+This will tell the code not normalize the contact map at all
+- Note that when feeding the contact map, there is no physical length scale associated with it.
+Thus we cannot set a unit to the resulting distance matrix or the structures.
+In this sense, the structures generated are dimensionless.
+But one can use additional information to set the length scale of the problem.
+For instance, if you have a reasonable estimate of average distance between two nearest loci, then you can use this distance as the measure to rescale the structure to be consistent with it.

 # How to cite